linaro-its/documentation-solutions-hub/docs/source/cli/seat.rst

 If any of the flags are missing and the command is being run in an interactive terminal, the user will be guided through an interactive selection process.

+.. note:: If more than one target is specified, the targets must be resources.

-.. note:: It is not possible to mix a subscription ID and a resource ID as the target.
-Either a subscription ID must be specified, or one or more resource IDs must be specified.
+.. note:: It is not possible (or appropriate) to mix a subscription target with resource targets.
+If the seat already has permissions applied, the new permissions must have matching target types.